 This is why it’s known as a reversal pattern.
 It starts wide at the bottom and moves into a point at the top as price begins to trade in the narrowing range.
 If the rising wedge is part of a continuation pattern it still has the slope up.

-Instead of price breaking down though, it continues up.
-As a reversal trend it slopes up with the trend and then breaks down.
+Instead of price breaking down though, it continues up, until a point (they always end, even if it is only briefly).
+As a reversal trend it slopes up with the trend and then breaks down (and signals a good entry or exit on a trade!).

 As price begins to trade in the narrowing trading range you may see doji candlesticks that tell you of indecision.
 Wait for confirmation of the break out before shorting the move down.
 You don’t want to get caught in thinking it’s breaking down and instead it goes up.